-The memorandum is a short document setting out the subscribers to the company and its share capital (if anu).
+The memorandum is a short document setting out the subscribers to the company and its share capital (if any).

 The articles of association are more detailed and regulate the share capital (if any) of the company, the board and shareholder/member powers.
-The articles are essentially the Club's new 'rule book' and ultimate governing document, although additional rules and/or bye laws may be adopted in addition to the articles to address more practical issues (e.g. admission, classification, rights and privileges of members in relation to club facilities etc).
+The articles are essentially the Club's new 'rule book' and ultimate governing document, although additional rules and/or bye laws may be adopted in addition to the articles to address more practical issues (e.g. admission, classification, rights and privileges of members in relation to Club facilities etc).

-Different approaches can be taken towards the choice of articles of association, although all must contain the provisions of The FA Rules I 2(b) and (c) on directors acting in compliance with The FA's Rules and regulations and regarding the distribution of assets on winding up the company (see Appendix 3).
+Different approaches can be taken towards the choice of articles of association, although all must contain the provisions of The FA Rules I 2.2 and I 2.3 on directors acting in compliance with The FA's Rules and regulations and regarding the distribution of assets on winding up the company (see Appendix 3).
+This will therefore preclude Clubs from using the Companies House electronic incorporation service.